Amith-B/noteit_webapp/README.md

-# This is a chrome extension to add notes which is created using React
+# This is a chrome extension to add notes, created using React

 ![Screenshot](./docs/images/notes.jpg)